-From an employer’s perspective there is the incentive of lower wages.
-The minimum wage for apprentices is still £3.90 per hour.
+From an employer’s perspective there is the incentive of lower wages if you have an employee completing an apprenticeship.
+The minimum starting wage for apprentices is £4.15 per hour.
 Before you start to say you get what you pay for and go make yourself a cup of tea, remember this doesn’t mean you need to pay such a small amount.
 Wage rates are set by local market forces.
 In the finance industry apprentices are paid well in excess of that.
 Starting salaries of £10-£15k for a finance apprentice are common.

 However there are savings.
 The government pay a cash reward of £1,000 for each apprentice employed when they are under 19 to help with support costs.
-This will help with the wage bill and don’t forget employers of young people also pay less employers’ NIC.
+In addition to this the government have launched generous incentives for those who recruit a new apprentice after 1 August 2010 and before 31 Jan 2021.
+(For more details of the costs of employing an apprentice in your organisation see The Apprenticeship website).
+This will help with the wage bill and don’t forget employers of young people and apprentices also pay less employers’ NIC.

 You will be expected to allow your apprentice time off to study and also to support them in learning relevant skills and behaviours to complete the apprenticeship.
 Our programme includes a series of business skills workshops to fast track those soft skills such as communication and teamwork.
 You get the benefit of a qualified accountant who has also been mentored to develop business awareness and commercial skills which are relevant to the workplace.